aussenposten/bot_guard/README.md

 ### Challenge Flow

-When a client without a valid challenge cookie makes a GET/HEAD request:
+When a client without a valid challenge cookie makes a request, Bot Guard serves a JavaScript challenge page.
+The client must:

-1. **Server generates challenge:** Creates a unique SHA-256 challenge based on IP, User-Agent, timestamp, and server salt
-2. **Client receives challenge page:** A minimal HTML page with embedded JavaScript and Web Worker
-3. **Proof-of-Work computation:** Web Worker iteratively computes `SHA-256(challenge + nonce)` until finding a hash with the required leading zeros
+1. Solve a proof-of-work puzzle (if enabled)
+2. Collect screen resolution data
-4. **Cookie creation:** Client creates a signed cookie containing:
+3. Create a signed cookie with the solution
-   - Timestamp and expiration
-   - Screen resolution
-   - Proof-of-work solution (challenge, nonce, hash)
-5. **Page reload:** Client reloads with the valid cookie
+4. Reload the page with the valid cookie
-6. **Server validation:** Verifies signature, expiration, proof-of-work, and screen resolution
-7. **Access granted:** Request proceeds to Drupal

-This multi-factor validation ensures that only genuine browsers with JavaScript support and computational capability can access the site.
+This multi-factor validation ensures that only genuine browsers with JavaScript support can access the site.
+For detailed technical information, see [PROOF_OF_WORK.md](PROOF_OF_WORK.md).

 ## Features